SERVING THE COMMUNITY BY " PROTECTING THE EAST SIDE "

 East Niceville Fire District

-The East Niceville Fire District is combination fire agency established in June 15, 1976.
+The East Niceville Fire District ws established in June 15, 1976.

-The ENFD is staffed by paid firefighters and volunteer firefighters who have chosen a career in the fire service.
+The ENFD firefighters have chosen a career in the fire service.
 In addition to fighting fires, the firefighters must deal with a wide range of emergency situations, medical emergencies, vehicle accidents, hazardous materials incidents, and natural disasters.

 To handle these emergencies effectively requires a great deal of training and practice.
 The firefighter will study the science of fire and fire service hydraulics, rescue, emergency medicine, ventilation, salvage and overhaul, hose, rope rescue and ladder procedures, and forcible entry.
 Firefighters also learn to operate and maintain fire apparatus and equipment.
 To assist in the Fire Districts goal of preventing fires, our firefighters study fire cause and origin, conduct facility pre-event planning inspections, presents fire safety programs, and education and conduct station tours.
 The position of a paid firefighter works a 24 hour shift and is off duty for 48 hours before returning back to another 24 hour shift.
 The district is augmented by volunteers who respond at all hours of the day and night to assist not only our paid firefighter but also the citizens in the community in which they live.